tryingsomestuff/Minic/README.md

 When using a NNUE network with this Stockfish implementation, it is important that Minic is called MinicNNUE (or Minnuec as introduced by Gekkehenker).
 MinicNNUE, won't be the official Minic, as this NNUE work to not reflect my own work and skills at all !

-Later on, since version 2.50, the NNUE learner from NodCHip repo has also been ported to Minic so that networks using Minic data and search can be done.
+Later on, since version 2.50, the NNUE learner from NodChip repo has also been ported to Minic so that networks using Minic data and search can be done.
 The genFen part was not ported and in internal process to produce training is used.
 This include both extracting position from fixed depth game and from random position.

 Nets I built are available at https://github.com/tryingsomestuff/NNUE-Nets.